Whose land, whose law

 First published in 1989, Noonkanbah won the Human Rights Australia Literature Award that same year.
 The following year it won the National Book Council Award for Non-Fiction and the Special Award in the WA Week Literary Awards.

 Steve Hawke is a novelist, playwright and award-winning non-fiction author.
-His most recent book is The Valley (2018).
+His most recent book is Out of Time (2019).
 Michael Gallagher worked as a photographer from from 1978 to 1986.
 His projects included assisting the Noonkanbah Community, the Kimberley Land Council and the Swan Valley Fringedwellers with documentation in their campaigns.
 After this period he worked as a historian and anthropologist in heritage and native title matters in WA.